taimurshaikh/TravelForgeAI/README.md

 These will be migrated to the issues tab in the future.

+- **Docker Support**: Docker support is still a work in progress.
+There is an open bug with the frontend Dockerfile not including the packages for building to all targets (see [this issue](https://github.com/vitejs/vite/discussions/15532))that needs to be resolved.
+- **Accomodation Images**: The current algorithm for matching the images returned by the Researcher's Tavily Request to the accomodations is a heuristic, and sometimes leads to incorrect images being displayed for a given accomodation.
+- **Days with No Activities**: Depending on the OpenAI call, there may be days where no activities are suggested.
+This is a known issue and will be addressed in future releases.

 ## 🤝 Contributing

 Interested in contributing to TravelForge?
 We welcome contributions of all kinds!
 Check out our [Contributor's Guide](CONTRIBUTING.md) to get started.